-Josseht makes his home with his father and his mother.
-Making beds, running errands and cleaning are his household duties.
+Josseht lives with his father and his mother.
 His father is employed as a laborer and his mother maintains the home.
-There are 3 children in the family.
+Josseht works at home making beds, running errands and cleaning.

 As part of Compassion's ministry, Josseht participates in church activities and Bible class.
 He is also in primary school where his performance is below average.
-Soccer, playing with cars and playing ball games are his favorite activities.
+Soccer and playing with cars are his favorite activities.

 Please remember Josseht in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Josseht lives in the hillside community of Col. La Traves¡a, home to approximately 11,300 residents.
 Typical houses are constructed of wood and have dirt floors.
 The spoken language is Spanish.

 The regional diet consists of maize, beans and rice.
 Common health problems in this area include parasites, malnutrition, respiratory illnesses and dental cavities.
 Most adults in Col. La Traves¡a work as day laborers and earn the equivalent of $282 per month.
 This community needs paved roads, more teachers, employment opportunities and sports facilities.